Wyntuition/jekyll-now/todo/microservices-cheat-sheet.md

 * Need specific experience in building, deploying and managing microservices and distributed applications.
 * Can be harder to manage
 * Can be overkill for many applications
+* Hard to know how to break up into small pieces; must know business domain and infrastructure very well

 ## Alternative Choices